Is CBD safe to use?

 Generally, yes.
 However, using CBD products isn’t always safe in every situation.

-The main health risks associated with using CBD oil are the following:
+The main health risks associated with using CBD products are the following:

-- CBD oil can potentially interact with various pharmaceutical drugs, and;
+- CBD oil can potentially interact with various pharmaceutical drugs;

-- CBD oil can be contaminated with pesticides, heavy metals, bacteria, mold, and residual solvents.
+- CBD oil can be contaminated with pesticides, heavy metals, bacteria, mold, and residual solvents, and;

 Today you’re going to learn about all the health risks associated with using CBD oil.